Sitcom: History

 The structure and concept of a sitcom have roots in earlier forms of comedic theater, such as farces and comedy of manners.
 These forms relied on running gags to generate humor, but the term sitcom emerged as radio and TV adapted these principles into a new medium.
 The word was not commonly used until the 1950s.

-Early television sitcoms were often filmed in front of a live studio audience using a multiple-camera setup, the latter of which continues in some modern productions such as The Big Bang Theory and Fuller House.
-Other formats make use of a laugh track or "canned laughter".
+Early television sitcoms were often filmed in front of a live studio audience using a multiple-camera setup, which has continued in some modern productions such as The Big Bang Theory and Fuller House.
+Other formats make use of a laugh track or "canned laughter"; however, this has tapered off.
+In 2016, only The Great Indoors, Kevin Can Wait, and Man with a Plan used them on broadcast television in the U.S.

 Since the 1990s, sitcoms have expanded to animated sitcoms, with successful shows of the genre including The Simpsons, King of the Hill, and Family Guy.

 Critics have debated the exact definition of a sitcom, mostly regarding productions created at the turn of the 21st century.
 Many contemporary American sitcoms use a single-camera setup and do not feature a laugh track, instead more resembling documentaries or the comedy-dramas of the 1980s and 1990s.